hed-standard/CTagger/README.md

 ## Future roadmap
 * Add validation capacity by integrating HED validator web service.
-* Add more features for the schema browser, including displaying node attributes, ability to view unit classes, search and scroll to a specific node.
+* Add more features for the schema browser, ability to view unit classes, search and scroll to a specific node.
 * Add more suggestion features, including:
   * Make use of suggested-tag and related-tag attributes.
   * Auto suggest unit based on unit class.